Dr Jan Ferris

-My name is Dr Jan Ferris and I am a clinical psychologist based in North Glasgow.
+My name is Dr Jan Ferris and I am a clinical psychologist.
+I am based in North Glasgow with clinics in both Stepps and Bearsden.
 I offer therapeutic assessment and treatment to adults (age 16+) experiencing a wide range of psychological difficulties.

 Psychological therapies can help to make sense of distress, to understand why this is happening and what is keeping it going.
 During psychological therapy we work together to identify the changes that need to be made to reduce distress and improve wellbeing.
 I am an experienced therapist who uses a compassionate, client centred approach to support clients achieve their goals.
 All enquiries are welcome.

 I am a highly experienced Clinical Psychologist working with people who present with psychological distress.
 I have extensive experience working with clients across the adult lifespan with a broad range of clinical presentations and complexity.

 I am an approachable and down to earth therapist.
 I most enjoy working together with clients to help them make sense of their experiences and to support them to make the changes necessary to reduce distress.
 I am committed to delivering both the science and art of clinical psychology; providing focussed, evidence-based interventions in a way that is accessible, based on compassion and therapeutic connection.